How often do you look at your budget? I’m not just talking about looking at it with your eyes only, but really looking at it.

 So obviously, even though we bootstrapped the whole process and were as frugal as possible, we were spending more money than we usually do.

 What I found

-As I seem to continuously find out and forget about, budgets are not a “set it and forget it” process.
+That process confirmed to me yet again that budgets are not a “set it and forget it” process.

 After really looking at our budget, I found quite a few holes.
-We’ve been over our budget—and a little careless—with eating out even before it became a need with keeping the house clean.
+We had been over our budget—and a little careless—with eating out even before it became a need with keeping the house clean.

 Some of it was last minute eating out like, “Eh, I don’t feel like eating at home tonight.
 Let’s go out!” and other stuff was like “Wow I didn’t plan my food very well today.
 I’m going to have to eat out for lunch.”

-This is something that’s easy to do when you put all of your expenses on a reward credit card.
+This is something that can happen when you put all of your expenses on a reward credit card.
 I would always make sure we had enough to pay the credit card off, but sometimes that money wouldn’t come in until the next payday.

 We were essentially “behind” a lot.

 We also had a lot of hidden costs when we bought our home.
-We’ve spent a lot more than I would have liked and a lot more than I had budgeted.
+We spent a lot more than I would have liked and a lot more than I had budgeted.